Stakeholder Communications

 Material Topics

-In order to understand the extent to which stakeholders are concerned with WIN's sustainability issues, we have referenced the GRI Standards guidelines and the criteria for AA1000 stakeholder engagement to compile these issues, so that we can understand their economic, environmental and social (people) impacts.
+In order to understand the extent to which stakeholders are concerned with WIN's sustainability issues, we have referenced the GRI Standards, SDGs, DJSI, RBA, SASB and TCFD guidelines and the criteria for AA1000 SES 2015 stakeholder engagement to compile these issues, so that we can understand their economic, environmental and social (people) impacts.
 This information serves as the basis for the analysis of material topics.
-WIN analysis the material topics every year, a total of 13 material topics were identified in the current year, including 12 GRI indicators and 1 customized indicator.
+WIN analyzes the material topics every year, a total of 14 material topics were identified in the current year, corresponding to 15 GRI indicators and 1 specific topic.

 Identification Procedures for Material Sustainability Topics